Solar Panel Cost Guide in South Valley, NM (Mar 2023)

 Solar Equipment

-One of the most significant factors to consider when it comes to the cost of installing solar panels is the size of the solar system, which is measured in kilowatts (kW).
-The more energy your household consumes, the larger your system will likely need to be.
-You can expect to pay around $2,680 per kilowatt in South Valley.
+The size of the solar panel system you need, which is measured in kilowatts, is the most significant cost factor to consider.
+For every additional kilowatt you need, your total will most likely increase by nearly $3,930.
 There are a lot of different solar panel brands and the one you choose also affects the cost.
-Usually, the brands that are more efficient tend to also cost more.
-Plus, the type of equipment you want to install can affect your total cost.
-If you just need panels, your system will be much less expensive than if you also need solar batteries or an electric vehicle charger.
+Generally, the brands that offer higher efficiency tend to also be more expensive.
+In addition, the type of equipment you want to install can affect your total cost.
+If you only need panels, your system will be far less expensive than if you also need solar batteries or an electric vehicle charger.

 Solar Financing Terms